Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 However, there are plenty of strategies you can legitimately use to reduce or eliminate capital gains tax on shares.

-How much capital gains tax on shares?
+How much is capital gains tax on shares?

 The capital gains tax rate on shares and other investments is:

-• 18% for basic rate taxpayers.
+- 18% for basic-rate taxpayers.

-Beware that basic rate taxpayers can pay CGT at the higher rate, if your gains nudge you up a tax band.
+Beware that basic-rate taxpayers can pay CGT at the higher rate, if your gains nudge you up a tax band.

 You can work it out like this:

-• Subtract your annual CGT allowance from your total taxable capital gains.
+- Subtract your annual CGT allowance from your total taxable capital gains.

-• Now add to that your total taxable income (including salary, dividends, savings interest, pensions income and so on, minus income tax allowances and reliefs).
+- Now add to that your total taxable income (including salary, dividends, savings interest, pensions income and so on, minus income tax allowances and reliefs).

-• You pay the higher CGT rate on any profit that falls within the higher-rate income band.
+- You pay the higher CGT rate on any profit that falls within the higher-rate income band.

 Note: Scottish and Welsh taxpayers pay CGT at UK rates.
 A higher-rate Scottish taxpayer may pay capital gains tax at the UK basic taxpayer level.